 Step four – Monitor the nameserver change progress

-If you go to www.whatsmydns.net you can monitor how quickly your nameserver change is taking.
+If you go to www.whatsmydns.net you can monitor your nameserver change.

 This is the homepage of ‘whatsmydns.net‘.